 Learning From Their Mistake

 SARS had spread to 32 countries in total, though Asian countries were by far the worst affected.
 To put things in perspective, roughly 11 months following the first reported case of COVID-19, Taiwan has had 535 reported cases and 7 deaths.
-During an 8-month period of the SARS outbreak, Taiwan had 671 reported cases and 84 deaths, the 3rd most of any country according to the WHO.
+According to the WHO, during an 8-month period of the SARS outbreak, Taiwan had 671 reported cases and 84 deaths, the 3rd most of any country.